Here are answers to some frequently-asked questions about renting a house at Moonhole:

 What’s the best way to get to Moonhole?

-From the U.S., Canada or Europe, most of our guests fly first to Barbados or St. Lucia, then take either SVG Air direct to Bequia – www.svgair.com - or LIAT to St. Vincent – www.liat.com.
+From the U.S., Canada or Europe, most of our guests fly first to Barbados, St. Lucia, Trinidad or Martinique and then take either SVG Air direct to Bequia – www.svgair.com - or LIAT to St. Vincent – www.liat.com.
 Most international flights into Barbados arrive early enough in the afternoon to enable you to catch the last flight on SVG Air to Bequia.
 Guests arriving in St. Vincent via LIAT can take either the Bequia Express ferry – www.bequiaexpress.com - or the Admiral ferry - www.admiraltytransport.com - to Bequia.
 The crossing takes only an hour.
 Ferry schedules change often, so check their websites or give them a call on the day before you plan to depart!

 We discourage guests traveling through St. Vincent from planning to arrive on the last (usually 6 p.m.) ferry to Bequia.
 It’s preferable to overnight in St. Vincent and take an early ferry the next morning.

 Please let us know your travel itinerary at least a week prior to arrival.
 We will send a taxi to meet you at the Bequia airport or the ferry landing in Port Elizabeth.
 Once you reach Moonhole members of our staff will meet you and carry your luggage to your house.

 The staff will prepare dinner for you on the evening of your arrival.
 Please discuss with your housekeeper what you wish in the way of meal times, food and beverages during your stay.